ChristopherChifor/jetmoji/README.md

 curl -fsSL https://jetmoji.fun/install.sh | bash
 ```

-That downloads the source, compiles it on your Mac, and opens the app (no paid Apple Developer account).
+That downloads the source, compiles it on your Mac, and opens the app.
 Xcode Command Line Tools are required (`xcode-select --install` if `swift` is missing).

 Already in this folder? `bash install.sh` is enough.
 To build without installing: `bash build.sh` then `open build/Jetmoji.app`.